Understanding The Wheel Of Confidence

 It’s ultimately a tool created to help you identify the areas of your life that you are confident in.
 It’s divided into eight attributes:

-Self Trust is the belief in your judgment and the decisions you make.
-How reliable you feel and if you trust in your ideas and yourself.
+Self-trust is the belief in your judgment and the decisions you make.
+It is how reliable you feel and whether you trust in your ideas and yourself.

 Social Confidence is your belief in your ability to interact and communicate comfortably with others in social situations.